 In December of last year I (regrettably) tried to take my own life.
 My depression and anxiety had left me house-bound, there were many days where I struggled to get out of bed but I luckily had amazing family and I was surrounded by friends who helped me even when I refused to help myself.
 I had stopped going to school for a few months.

 “I hit rock bottom and when you hit that place the only way you can go is back up”

-In January, my doctor in Portlaoise told me I had BPD, that was when it hit me; my mood swings, depression and anxiety were all because of a small chemical imbalance in my brain.
+In January, my doctor in Portlaoise told me I had BPD, that was when it hit me; my mood swings, depression and anxiety were all because of something wrong in my brain.
 It was never my fault and the reason I could never deal with my emotions was because I had never fully learned what they were.
 I had to re-teach myself how to name and deal with my emotions.

 After I had tried to end my life, I really began recovery.
 Truth is that I had hit rock bottom and when you hit that place the only way you can go is back up.
 I slowly began to spend more time with family and friends and I also started back at school slowly.
 I began to feel happier again, everything was slowly starting to piece back together and I have never actually felt as happy as I do now.

 Of course I still have my bad days and my good days, I still deal daily with anxiety and panic attacks, but my life has improved since I decided that it was time to talk to someone. l have a goal in life and that is to tell anybody who is in a difficult time right now that no matter what, it does get better.
 Sometimes it gets worse before it gets better but when it gets better if feels so good, and you can look back and be proud of what you have done.